 At Buttons Nursery we believe that staff are the backbone of successful childcare and development.
 We have therefore been unrelenting over the years in our rigorous recruitment process which ensures we employ staff who have a total love of children and are dedicated to their overall welfare.
 As a result the nursery has an exceptionally low turn round in staff and the children are led by first class people who have been with the business for many years.
 You , as parents or carers, can rely on this wealth of knowledge and know how to provide the best early years experience for your child.

 We do, of course, comply with all statutory employment rights in terms of our staff.
 However, when it comes to qualifications, OFSTED legislation requires that at least 50% of a childcare staff team must have a relevant childcare qualification.
 At Buttons Nursery we believe that excellence in looking after young children requires not only the personality but the training and expertise necessary for your childrens development.
 You will therefore find that 100% of our staff have a childcare qualification.
-These qualifications include staff with NVQ level 2, 3 and 4 as well those with Early Years Professional Status and ultimately Degree Level standard.
+These qualifications include staff with NVQ level 3 and above as well as those with Early Years Professional Status and ultimately Degree Level standard.
 We are further committed to the continuing development our staff team to provide up to the minute knowledge and capability in early years development.
 Through in-house programmes as well as external agencies we ensure all staff can access regular training to update their skills and abilities in this respect.

 Along with our dedication to training we actively engage with colleges, hospitals and youth training schemes to encourage the development of students and trainees.
 In a professionally run environment we assist in providing invaluable experience for future practioners in childcare.
 You can be assured however that all students are subjected to the same vetting process as the full time staff and that at no time will a student be left unsupervised with the children in our care.